oriolbv/super-mario-bros-clone/README.md

 ## How to play
 You can play Super Mario Bros clone using A/D or <-/-> to run, CTRL to shoot and SPACE to jump.

+## New features
+- Include all the animations.
+- Include some particle system.
+- Add AI into enemies.
+- Mario should be able to shoot fireballs.
+- Add Checkpoints into the level.
+- Use Tags and Layers.

 ## Documentation
 You can find a short Game Design document in the following [link](https://gitlab.com/oriolbv/pec2_oriol.burgaya/-/blob/master/Doc/SuperMarioBrosClone_0.1.0.pdf), or in the Doc folder.